 As it works back into the wood, the trail will go through a number of additional steep rooty chutes that will keep you working.
 All the excitement of the trail won't give riders much time to enjoy sneaking a glance at the surrounding mossy forest, but it's really lovely.
 The trail ahead gets harder and involves some tricky flat corners and a few pinch-points into more chutes.
 Pretty soon you'll find yourself on the other end of a carpet of roots enjoying a small bridge over a cheery stream.

 A very short climb out of the drainage separates riders from the next act.
 A delightful section of trail that stretches on featuring an equally brilliant cast of roots, rocks, and chutes.
-As you frolic on this natural playground, watch out for some rutted sections and high-side lines that seemed like a good idea until you encounter the angled roots partway through (I had the opportunity for a number to demonstrate a number of one-footed moves).
+As you frolic on this natural playground, watch out for some rutted sections and high-side lines that seemed like a good idea until you encounter the angled roots partway through (I had the opportunity to practice a number of one-footed moves).

 Shortly after the next rise, the trail hits the first rock-roll, a picturesque slab that's partially encased in roots.
 It's not too difficult, but results may vary if conditions are wet.
 Also, be alert for any bomb-holes that may have developed in the run-out.
 Just ahead is the rock-roll's big brother.
 This smooth slab is roughly 20 to 25 feet in length and has a pretty rough run-out.
 It's lots of fun, but could be a unique challenge in the rain